 - Do check with local building officials to be sure the installation of the fireplace complies with all building codes and requirements and obtain required building permits.
 Do plan your installation with safety as you primary consideration. - 3.
 Do use only the prescribed material and parts for the installation of the fireplace. - 4.
 Do insulate the exterior walls surrounding the fireplace to prevent excessive heat loss from the fireplace. - 5.
 Do trim the face of the fireplace only with noncombustible materials. - 6.
 Do attach the noncombustible face trim material firmly to the face of the fireplace. - 7.
 Do block in or fasten the fireplace to prevent the possibility of the fireplace shifting out of position. - 8.
-Do enclose the chimney where it passes through living spaces or spaces accessible for storage purposes to prevent contact with and possible damage to the chimney. - 9.
-Do install firestop spacers at each ceiling level when the chimney is installed in a multistory building. - 10.
-Do install the proper chimney cap or chimney housing on the chimney to prevent rain and debris from entering the chimney. - 11.
-Do keep all flammable liquids, gases and pressurized containers away form the fireplace. - 12.
-Do check the fireplace for proper adjustment and operation before leaving it unattended for long periods of - 13.
-Do inspect and clean the fireplace chimney regularly. - 14.
-Do keep the fire screens closed when the fireplace is left unattended to minimize the danger of sparks popping out of the fireplace. - 15.
-Do use the grate furnished with and for this fireplace. - 16.
+Do connect the air circulation blower to a properly grounded and fused electrical circuit. - 9.
+Do enclose the chimney where it passes through living spaces or spaces accessible for storage purposes to prevent contact with and possible damage to the chimney. - 10.
+Do install firestop spacers at each ceiling level when the chimney is installed in a multistory building. - 11.
+Do install the proper chimney cap or chimney housing on the chimney to prevent rain and debris from entering the chimney. - 12.
+Do keep all flammable liquids, gases and pressurized containers away form the fireplace. - 13.
+Do check the fireplace for proper adjustment and operation before leaving it unattended for long periods of time. - 14.
+Do inspect and clean the fireplace chimney regularly. - 15.
+Do keep the fire screens closed when the fireplace is left unattended to minimize the danger of sparks popping out of the fireplace. - 16.
+Do use the grate furnished with and for this fireplace. - 17.
 Do start a fire only with paper, kindling or solid composition fire starters specifically designed for starting a fire.
-The use of liquid fire starter can cause an explosion within the fireplace. - 17.
-Do place all ashes in a metal container with a tight fitting lid and place them on a noncombustible surface well away from other combustible materials until they have completely cooled.
+The use of liquid fire starter can cause an explosion within the fireplace. - 18.
+Do place all ashes in a metal container with a tight fitting lid and place them on a noncombustible surface well away from other combustible materials until they have completely cooled. - 19.
+Do store your fuel supply at a distance equal to or greater than the spacing recommended for combustible materials from the fireplace.